abcxyz/aod-template/README.md

     Otherwise, the PR will automatically be closed after X hours depending on how you configure your [expire.yml](.github/workflows/expire.yml) job.

+    To retry if cleanup failed, please restore your branch, reopen the PR, and then close the PR.

 ## How AOD works

 Please refer to the high level flow [here](https://github.com/abcxyz/access-on-demand#high-level-flow).